Kremnica – town defensive walls

 Architecture

-The town was situated at the end of a valley through which the Kremnicky stream flowed.
-The fortifications were erected at its eastern shore on a plan somewhat similar to a square with a few small bents of curtains.
-The town area clearly climbed north-east, up to the corner where the castle with its own defensive perimeter was located with the church of St. Catherine.
-A small watercourse, connecting with the Kremnicky stream, also protected the town from the south.
+The town was located at the end of the valley, through which the Kremnicki stream flowed.
+The fortifications were built at its eastern edge, on a plan somewhat similar to a square with several small curtain bends.
+The town area clearly climbed upwards towards the north-east, up to the corner where on a hill there was a castle with the church of St. Catherine and with its own defensive perimeter, connected to the town fortifications in two places.
+A small watercourse connecting with the stream protected the town from the south, while from the east the external obstacle to the attackers was a moat, probably not filled with water due to the steep slope of the terrain.

 Current state

-Currently the best preserved is the Lower Gate complex with the barbican and the southern section of the walls with the Black and Red towers.
-In addition, a large part of the eastern section and the northern part have been preserved.
-The walls integrated into the building are also visible from the west.
-There is a tourist information center in the barbican tower.
+Currently, the best-preserved part of the fortifications is the Lower Gate complex with the barbican and the southern section of the walls with the Black and Red towers.
+In addition, a large part of the eastern section and part of the northern section have been preserved.
+The walls incorporated into the buildings are also visible from the west.
+Of the rectangular towers, only one has survived, currently called Franciscan, which became part of the Baroque monastery complex and was adapted to its needs.
+The barbican tower houses a tourist information center.

 show Lower Gate on map